Deliberations with refugees

 Round tables about emancipation in Germany

-Salaries, promotion prospects, education, political participation or equal division of domestic work and childcare: the gap between men and women in Germany is rather increasing than decreasing.
-Women earn less, suffer more due to their triple duties of family, caring and profession, are more affected by old-age poverty and with a share of 30 % underrepresented in politics, economy and science.
+Salaries, promotion prospects, education, political participation or equal division of domestic work and childcare: the gap between men and women in Germany is still large.
+Women earn less, suffer more due to their triple duties of family, caring and profession, are more affected by old-age poverty and are underrepresented in politics, economy and science.
 At the same time, men are under pressure to be the sole provider of the family income.
 The men’s aspiration to have more time with their children often fails, because of a father-unfriendly company culture or legal practice in divorce and family matters, that still perceives the mother as the main person responsible for children.

-Throughout Germany, we organize 10 workshops in order to deliberate with about 30 persons of all societal milieus about gender equality.
+Throughout Germany, we organize workshops in order to deliberate with citizens of all societal milieus about gender equality.
 We invite our participants to talk about equal employment opportunities, equal division of domestic work and new flexible working hours models.
-We ask among other things about the possible differences between both main sexes, about the personal, social, political and economic costs of gender inequality, as well as what emancipation means for the whole society and about what we could do in order to promote equality and what kind of support we can expect from the state.
+We ask among other things about the possible differences between both main sexes, about the personal, social, political and economic costs of gender inequality, as well as what emancipation means for the whole of society, what we could do in order to promote equality and what kind of support we expect from the state.

 Projects in 2019